Meet Mike Klepacki, DDS, MS

 I always cringe a little when people say “Oh, you followed in your dad’s footsteps.”
 The truth is, I was blown away by his passion and love of orthodontics, and all the beautiful smiles he created around the Hinsdale area.
 I am constantly told by former patients about how beautiful his smiles looked compared to those done by other orthodontists at that time.

 My profession means a lot to me.
 I am so proud of all the work that so many people who have come before me have done.
 I feel so blessed to be in a profession that allows me to have such a strong personal relationship with people and fulfill the engineering and artistic side of my brain, as well as the emotional side, like coaching and motivating kids to do a better job at brushing or with elastics.

 It is amazing to take 28 imperfect white objects and align them into a beautiful, balanced smile that a person will look at every day of their life.
 It is a big part of what they will recognize about themselves.
-They can say it all without saying a thing if all they did was smile!
+They can say it all without speaking a word—all they have to do is smile!